Sector Snap: Housing stocks tick higher

 NEW YORK (AP) — Homebuilders were one of the few bright spots during a huge stock sell-off Wednesday, with hopes rising that a rush by investors into the bond market would drive mortgage rates lower.

-The Dow Jones industrial average dropped as much as 460 points and investors fled to the safety of bonds, which are a safe haven for cash during market sell-offs.
-The Dow closed down 173.45 points, or 1.1 percent, to 16,141.74.
+The Dow Jones industrial average dropped as much as 460 points as investors fled to the safety of bonds, which are a safe haven for cash during market sell-offs.
+In late afternoon trading, the Dow was down 221 points, or 1.4 percent, to 16,094.

 As bond prices rise, yields drop.
 The 10-year Treasury note briefly fell below 2 percent for the first time since June 2013.
 It recovered to 2.14 percent in afternoon trading.